Harbinger Knowledge Products

 Harbinger Knowledge Products is a part of Harbinger Group, which was established in 1990.
 It is an eLearning software products and content development services company.
 The global headquarters and development centres are located in Pune, India while it has offices in Redmond, WA and Pleasanton, CA.

-Harbinger holds patents on technologies for single-user learning interaction, and multi-user social interaction, which form the basis of its products (Elicitus, Raptivity, YawnBuster, SiteJazzer and TeemingPod) and services (Mobile learning solutions, custom eLearning solutions and Training outsourcing solutions).
+Harbinger holds patents on technologies for single-user learning interaction, and multi-user social interaction, which form the basis of its products (Elicitus, Raptivity, YawnBuster, SiteJazzer and TeemingPod) and services (Mobile learning services, custom eLearning services, and Training outsourcing services).

 Harbinger's products are used by U.S. government organizations as well as in more than 57 countries globally.

 An elearning project executed by Harbinger was an online learning game in medical education for Philips Learning Center, which leveraged the cognitive benefits of game-based learning.
 Another involved the use of game-based media content to teach science through insects for the Entomological Foundation USA, while a third project consisted of a series of animation films to spread traffic awareness in Pune on behalf of the Rotary Club.